Left Bloc: Formation and early history

-The Left Bloc was formed in March 1999 by the merger of the Marxist People's Democratic Union, Trotskyist Revolutionary Socialist Party, and the democratic socialist Politics XXI.
+The Left Bloc was formed in 1999 by the merger of the Marxist People's Democratic Union, Trotskyist Revolutionary Socialist Party, and the democratic socialist Politics XXI.
 It has had full party status since its founding, yet the constituent groups have maintained their existence as individual political associations, retaining some levels of autonomy in a loose structure.
 In the 1999 legislative election the BE polled at 2%.
 In 2002 this rose to 3%.

-First parliamentary representation
+Louçã's leadership (1999–2012)

 In the 1999 election BE received 2.4% of the votes leading them to enter the Assembly of the Republic for the first time with 2 MPs for the Lisbon constituency.
 These representatives were Francisco Louçã and Fernando Rosas.
 In the 2005 election BE received 6.5% of the votes winning them 8 MPs.
 In the 2006 presidential elections, the Left Bloc's candidate, Francisco Louçã, received 288,224 votes (5.31%).

 In the 2009 European Parliament election they received 10.73% winning them 3 MEPs.
 They also surpassed the CDU for the first time in an election.
 At the subsequent 2009 national election, the party obtained 9.81% of votes and 16 members of parliament in the 230-seat Assembly of the Republic.

 The financial crisis led socialist prime minister Sócrates to agree to a bailout memorandum with the Eurogroup.
 In the subsequent 2011 snap election, the country saw a massive shift to the right, with the Left Bloc losing nearly half of its previous popular support, obtaining only 5.17% of the vote and 8 members of parliament.
 This defeat is generally attributed to the partial support certain sections of the party appeared to offer the unpopular Socialist government while the latter pursued an austerity program in response to the financial crisis.